jonathanburns/blog/_posts/2024-12-06-safenet-deep-dive.md

 ## How Does Safenet Compare To Other Cross-Chain Intent Protocols?

-[Across protocol](https://across.to/across-settlement) is another protocol designed to to facilitate low-latency, low-cost intents without centralized trust assumptions
+[Across protocol](https://across.to/across-settlement) is another protocol designed to facilitate low-latency, low-cost intents without centralized trust assumptions

 UniswapX also recently announced a new protocol called "The Compact".